godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 ##### Activities in Engagements
 Any activity that takes longer than 1 turn to perform cannot typically be used during an engagement.
 When you commit to an activity during your turn, you commit to all the required actions; if an action is interrupted, you lose any AP spent on it.
 ##### Reactions in Engagements
 Reactions allow you to respond immediately to what is currently happening.
-Typically, reactions are taken outside of your turn, but you can on
+Typically, reactions are taken outside of your turn, but you can take one regardless of timing, as long as you meet the trigger and requirements.
 #### Exploration
 Exploration mainly focuses on movement throughout an environment and roleplay, unlike engagements.
 Most commonly, Breakers will be in Exploration mode when tracking a Behemoth through a hunting locale, but other times they might be exploring include traveling from one region to another with their Company, scouting out new hunting locales or venturing to a city-state or settlement to meet with other Companies or League officials.
 Rather than measuring movement in spaces, it is measured in *miles-per-hour*.
 This is *not* diegetic, but it is much easier to present the information in this manner than it is to teach you a new system of measurement.